 Castle Street Boat Ramp, Castle Street and Surrey Street, Wilmington, NC 28401

-Explore the heart of downtown Wilmington with a visit to this boat ramp that connects with a popular portion of the Cape Fear, and which features multiple launching lanes including a separate area for kayaks.
+Explore the heart of Downtown Wilmington, NC with a visit to this boat ramp that connects with a popular portion of the Cape Fear, and which features multiple launching lanes including a separate area for kayaks.

 Trails End Boat Ramp, 621 Trails End Road, Wilmington, NC 28409

-Paddlers can reach the Masonboro Sound as well as the outlying Masonboro Island Preserve via this launch site that features a launching lane, a fishing pier, and parking for 30 vehicles.
+Paddlers can reach the Masonboro Sound as well as the outlying Mansonboro Island Coastal Estuarine Reserve via this launch site that features a launching lane, a fishing pier, and parking for 30 vehicles.

 Carolina Beach State Park Boat Ramp, B Road, Carolina Beach, NC 28428